 The Laboratory provides testing services for HCS programs including:

 Drinking water, well water, and surface water (beaches, rivers, lakes, etc.) testing;

 Emergency Preparedness Region 5 (SWMI) laboratory.

 To report a death: Please contact your local police dispatch center.

 To request a death certificate: Please contact the County Clerk's office at 269-383-8840.

-To request an autopsy report from 2009 and earlier: Please contact Stacie Bytwork, Administrative Coordinator via email at email@example.com or by phone at 269-373-5797.
+To request an autopsy report from April 2014 and earlier: Please contact Administrative Coordinator via email or by phone at 269-373-5197.

-The Medical Examiner has the authority to order an autopsy at any time it is deemed necessary to determine or confirm the cause and manner of death as specified in the Michigan Medical Examiner Law.
+The Medical Examiner Program is required by the Michigan Law to investigate deaths that are sudden, suspicious, unexpected, violent, accidental, occur in jails, or prisons, or happen without medical attention within 48-hour period.
+The medical Examiner has the authority to order an autopsy at any time it is deemed necessary to determine or confirm the cause and manner of death.

 Nurse-Family Partnership (NFP) is an evidence-based, nurse home visiting program that improves the health, well-being, and self-sufficiency of low-income, first time parents and their children.